 - Shriveled leaves - If you find that your rosemary is starting to look shriveled and even a bit silvery colored, it is dried out.
 It may be too late, but you can try to recover it by removing any foil wrapping and placing in a sink with 1 inch of tepid water.
 Allow the plant to soak up moisture for 30 minutes or so.
 It will not be dripping, and the top may even still be a bit dry feeling.
 Allow the pot to drip any excess water before re-wrapping in the foil, and place back into the bright sunlight.
 You will know if this worked within a couple of days.

 - Bits of cotton or webbing is starting to show - Uh oh.
 In a word; mites.
 If you have what looks like tiny tufts of cotton or spider webs on your rosemary branches, it means you have a mite infestation.
 These mites probably came in on the plant, and it is not worth the effort to try and remove them.
-I recommend throwing the plant away and starting new.
+We recommend throwing the plant away and starting new.